UNIVARIATE ANALYSIS: PARAMETRIC AND NON-PARAMETRIC TESTS

 • 📈 Researchers select the appropriate test based on the nature of the data, the research question, and the underlying assumptions of the statistical test.

-See also BIVARIATE ANALYSIS: CORRELATION
+See also MULTIVARIATE ANALYSIS: MULTIPLE REGRESSION

 Q: What are the key considerations in choosing between parametric and non-parametric tests?